-General-purpose computing applications are characterized by emphasis on computation and internal data handling.
-Many operations are performed in floating-point format and on strings of characters.
+General-purpose computing applications are characterized by emphasis on computation and internal data handling Many operations are performed in floating-point format and on strings of characters.
 Other typical characteristics include decimal arithmetic operations, binary to decimal number conversion (for printing or display), and high system input/output transfer rates.
-The SIG MA 9 computer systems include the following general-purpose features.
+The SIGMA 9 computer system includes the following general-purpose features.

 Floating-Point Hardware.
-Floating-point instructions are available in both short (32-bit) and long (64-bits) formats.
+Floating-point instructions are available in both short (32-bit) and long (64-bit) formats.
 Under program control, the user may select optional zero checking, normalization, and significance checking (which causes a trap when a post-operation shift of more than two hexadecimal places occurs in the fraction of a floatingpoint number).
 Significance checking permits use of the short floating-point format for high processing speed and storage economy and of the long format when loss of significance is detected.
 Decimal Arithmetic Hardware.
-(Not available on SIGMA 9 Model 3.)
 Decimal arithmetic instructions operate on up to 31 digits plus sign.
-This instruction set includes pack/ unpack instructions for converting to/from the packed format of two digits per byte, and a generalized edit instruction for zero suppression, check protection, and formatting, with punctuation to display or print it.
+This instruction set includes pack/unpack instructions for converting to/ from the packed format of two digits per byte, and a generalized edit instruction for zero suppression, check protection, and formatting, with punctuation to display or print it.